 While brand always answers the question of “Who am I,” position always answers the question of “Why am I”.
 As a result it speaks to you and your resort or destination.
 It is your reason to be.
 If one thinks about it carefully, positioning is the part of your marketing strategy that allows for differentiation and appeals to the needs of your target audience.
 It needs to be unique because ownership implies exclusivity.

 Two families cannot own the same house without some obvious problems.
 The brand that you are managing helps payoff this positioning promise in a way that spells success.
 So they must work in concert if they are to be effective.
 Today’s consumers have many options when it comes to spending discretionary dollars.

 The world is smaller and more accessible than ever before.
 Micronesia is competing with the Caribbean for SCUBA divers.
 Australia is competing with South Africa for tourist dollars.
 An overnight stay at the Jersey shore is competing with a long weekend in Jamaica.

 Marketers of recreation and tourism must provide a compelling reason for the customer to bypass the noise of competition and bring their dollars to your destination.
-Brand will do that.
-Like a headline in a compelling advertisement, brand yells, “Hey, notice this!
+The brand will do that.
+Like a headline in a compelling advertisement, the brand yells, “Hey, notice this!
 This is for you.
 The more personal the you is, the more it is believed.
 The more it is believed, the more it answers the brand question of “Who am IT And success will follow.